Matt McClure, Ph.D analyzes genotypic data to determine cattle's breeding potential

-For lead geneticist Dr. Matthew McClure, of the Irish Cattle Breeding Federation (ICBF), finding a software program that could handle massive amounts of data as well as more than the standard twenty-three pairs of chromosomes found in humans was a challenge.
-McClure says, "Agriculture often feels like the black sheep of the genomics industry.
-The majority of current genetic analysis programs are written for humans and do not know what to do with those extra chromosomes found in animals and plants."
+For Matthew McClure, Ph.D., Lead Geneticist at the Irish Cattle Breeding Federation (ICFB), finding a software program that could handle massive amounts of data and more than the standard 23 pairs of chromosomes found in humans was a challenge.
+"Agriculture often feels like the black sheep of the genomics industry."
+Dr. McClure states.
+"The majority of current genetic analysis programs are written for humans and do not know what to do with those extra chromosomes found in animals and plants."

 "We were looking for easier ways to import, manage, share, and recode data as many programs make it difficult to work with agrigenomic data."
-McClure was impressed with Golden Helix's software, SNP & Variation Suite (SVS), and its ability to store hundreds of thousands of samples, load massive data quickly and easily, automatically record all workflow steps in a log, and create a myriad of visualizations applicable to his research.
+Dr. McClure was impressed with Golden Helix's software, SNP & Variation Suite (SVS), and its ability to store hundreds of thousands of samples, load large amounts of data quickly and easily, automatically record all workflow steps in a log, and create a myriad of visualizations applicable to his research.
 When he transitioned to the ICBF, he said that purchasing SVS was a must.

 In the last five years, the Irish Cattle Breeding Federation has worked toward its mission of achieving the greatest possible genetic improvement in the national herd for the wider benefit of all cattle farmers, the dairy and beef industries, and its member organizations.
-Dr. McClure estimates that by the end of 2014, the ICBF will have every bull in the Irish dairy and beef industry genotyped, as well as fifteen percent of the beef cattle population.
+Dr. McClure estimates that by the end of 2014, the ICBF will have genotyped every bull in the Irish dairy and beef industry, as well as fifteen percent of the beef cattle population.

 Another efficiency improvement was found as SVS eliminates the need for researchers to convert and code data into a binary format as other programs do.
-SVS isn't just a product for human DNA that has been jerry-rigged for animal data, but a fully functional program tailored to the needs of agrigenomic researchers.
+SVS isn't just a product for human DNA that is jerry-rigged for animal data, but a fully functional program tailored to the needs of agrigenomic researchers.

 In recent years, SNP data collected on cattle is used for parentage verification, genomic breeding value determination, and disease mapping.
 However, genetic researchers used to rely on microsatellites for parentage verification.
 If a calf is SNP genotyped and there is no SNP data for a parent, microsatellite information traditionally had to be collected for the calf to verify the pedigree.
 To address this issue, McClure developed a method to impute microsatellite alleles using SNP haplotype data, which has been implemented at ICBF since 2013.
 This means farmers don't have to collect both SNP and microsatellite data on new calves, saving them money.

 Much of McClure's and other ICBF research work will directly benefit the Irish agricultural industry as well as the industry as a whole.
 Before genomics, to get a bull's breeding value, one had to breed him to a large set of cows and then collect the data off their offspring.
-For young dairy bulls, this represented a large risk for Artificial Insemination companies?over the course of the 4-5 years it takes to collect the offspring phenotypes, they would invest about $40,000-$50,000 on an animal whose breeding value was largely based on its parents.
+For young dairy bulls, this represented a large risk for Artificial Insemination companies over the course of the 4-5 years it takes to collect the offspring phenotypes, they would invest about $40,000-$50,000 on an animal whose breeding value was largely based on its parents.
 With SNP genotypes, a young bull can have its genomic breeding value determined soon after birth and at a much lower cost.
 ICBF currently generates genomic breeding values for Irish dairy cattle and is busily collecting data so they will soon be able to provide this service for Irish beef cattle.